 I wouldn’t underestimate the power of preemptive scheduling when it comes to making this recipe with small people under your feet.
-I have learnt the hard way that putting their “creation” into the freezer for what seems like an eternity to them (AKA 2 hours) may result in tantrums.
-This is especially common when children aren’t exactly up to speed with the concept of freezing or have seen too many Master Chef episodes where they instantly get ice cream thanks to liquid nitrogen.
+I have learnt the hard way that putting their “creation” into the freezer for what seems like an eternity to them (ie. 2 hours) may result in tantrums.
+This is especially common when children aren’t expecting to wait.

 An example schedule you may need to relay to the kids is that